-Parenting orders are a form of a consent order issued by the court.
+Parenting orders are a form of consent order issued by the court.

 3. What are the important things to consider while making a parenting agreement?

-While making a parenting agreement, you as a parent should consider a wide range of things including the following:
+While making a parenting agreement, as a parent, you should consider a wide range of things including the following:

-special needs the child may have e.g., medical and schooling;
+special needs the child may have e.g., medical condition and schooling,

 educational needs of the child,